Jason Sudeikis often portrayed Romney. This Halloween, the senator returns the favor as Ted Lasso.

 The critically-acclaimed show, which last month won four Emmys, is based on a character that Sudeikis originally played in promos for NBC Sports.
 The show and the character gained a loyal fanbase for their folksy humor, heartwarming scenes and portrayal of nontoxic masculinity.

-There was just one flaw in Romney’s execution of his Ted Lasso bit — he accompanied his first GIF with the quote, “If you believe in yourself, and have clear eyes and full hearts — you can’t lose,” which, yes, was said by a coach, just not the highly-citeable Lasso.
+There was just one twist in Romney’s execution of his Ted Lasso bit — he accompanied his first GIF with the quote, “If you believe in yourself, and have clear eyes and full hearts — you can’t lose,” which, yes, was said by a coach,but not the highly-citeable Lasso.
 That inspirational phrase is from Dillon High School coach Eric Taylor, of NBC’s earlier show “Friday Night Lights.”
+Romney often invoked this quote during his 2012 presidential campaign.

 Still, Romney continued with the Halloween gag, posting another GIF a few minutes later, in the real-life Utah team Real Salt Lake jersey as he strutted down a Capitol hallway, catching a soccer ball along the way.